Getting technical about recycling

 What happens to my rubbish?

 Residual waste (i.e. waste remaining after most recycling has been separated) from Redbridge wheelie bins goes to the Jenkins Lane waste management facility where it undergoes Mechanical Biological Treatment (MBT).
 This process reduces the volume of waste by about a third by drying it out, helps further separate materials for recycling and produces Refuse Derived Fuel (RDF) that can be used to replace fossil fuels in the generation of energy.
 The Jenkins Lane waste management facility enables Renewi PLC to increase recycling and prevent waste being sent to landfill.
-Find out more about the journey of your rubbish through the ELWA waste management treatment facility.
+Find out more about the East London Waste Authority and the waste management treatment facility on their website.

 What we currently collect for recycling and why